-• 6 Classes: Aug.
-29 - Oct.
-3
+- 6 Classes: Aug.
+29 Oct.
+3 Class ID: 4716

-- Tuesday, 11:00 AM 12:30 PM - · Online Course, Zoom
+- Tuesday, 11:00 AM 12:30 PM

+- Online Course, Zoom

-Introduction to Political Economy (IPE)/from the Left, Center, and Right.
-Centered on the Sunday NYTimes Review and Business sections, this course will complement the highly successful New Yorker discussion classes currently underway at Osher and use basically the same format-a 90-minute class with three articles for discussion.
-Short articles from the NYTimes can also be substituted (when needed) by articles from the Sunday Pittsburgh Post Gazette, or the New Yorker magazine, or projectsyndicate. org.
+Introduction to Political Economy (IPE) / from the Left, Center, and Right.
+Centered on the Sunday NY-Times Opinion & Business sections, BBC.com/news, and especially from project-syndicate.org, this course complements the highly successful New Yorker discussion classes currently underway at Osher, and uses the same format - a 90-minute class with 2-3 short articles for discussion.
+Additional articles from the Sunday Pittsburgh Post-Gazette, or New Yorker magazine are also possible.
 The non-required reading list for this course is - from the Left (James Morris, Thoughts of a Reformed Computer Scientist, 2021); from the Center (Dani Rodrik, Straight Talk on Trade, 2018); and from the Right, (Deirdre McCloskey, Bourgeois Equality, 2016, Vol. 3).